unatco90/stashapp-tag-importer-old/README.md

 ## Features
 * Stat logging and log output of changes to file ./stashdb_tag_importer.log.
+* Caches tags from StashDB to local .json file for offline processing.
+	* Automatically redownloads tags from StashDB if the StashDB tag count differs from local .json cache.
+* Error handling for Stash API so operations aren't missed due to random Stash Database locks or other issues.
 * Smart resolution of the following cases.
 	* Local Tag does not exist.
 		* Create tag.